What is a Low Residue Diet/ Low Fiber Diet?

 - Once it has been maintained and recovered, it is necessary to resume a diet containing as much fiber and nutrition as it can be allowed to decrease the danger of nutrient or bacterial deficiencies.

-- No nutrition or lifestyle advantage is provided by a low residue diet and could even be unhelpful to good physical condition.
+- No nutrition or lifestyle advantage is provided by this diet and could even be unhelpful to good physical condition.
 The development of nutritional deficiencies and could adversely affect the bacterial population in the colon.

-- If a low residue diet is to be maintained for a longer period, then additional nutrients not easily provided with this form of diet are suggested for substitution in the form of supplementation.
+- If this diet has to be maintained for a longer period, then additional nutrients not easily provided with this form of diet are suggested for substitution in the form of supplementation.

 What’s The Final Though On This Diet Plan?